gt-cs3220-23fall/cs3220-labs/lab1/README.md

 In this part, you will implement a subset of RISC-V instructions.
 You only need to pass 5 tests under tests/part1 folder.
 Please see the test cases for the part 1 requirements.
 You can refer to the README file under tests/ for more information about each test case.

 1. [20pts] Please complete [agex_stage.v](agex_stage.v), you do not need to modify other files.
 Your program should pass tests/part1/test[1-5].mem.
 Based on the coverage of test cases, you will get partial scores.
+To test all test cases together, you can use ```run_tests.sh part2``` and it will produce part2_results.log and part2_tests.log.
+You can also run each test case independently, see [FAQ for part 1](#faq-for-part-1).

 2. [10pts] Explain what has been done in each pipeline stage when executing tests/part1/test1.mem.